defi-failure/non-official-octra-web-client/README.md

 If you don't have an Octra wallet yet, you can generate one using the official wallet generator at [here](https://github.com/octra-labs/wallet-gen).

-Then use the deployed client here.

-Or, you can start your own development server:
+Then you can start your own development server:

 ```bash
 npm install